truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 mind is said to be well freed."

 <!--pg-->
-### N 35.159 Focus, the Exterior, and the End of Relishing *Bāhiraaniccanandikkhayasutta*
+### SN 35.159 Focus, the Exterior, and the End of Relishing *Bāhiraaniccanandikkhayasutta*

 "Mendicants, rationally apply the mind to sights.
 Truly see the impermanence of sights.
 When a mendicant does this, they grow